Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

   - [ ] Observation count updates to match the number shown as the value changes, up to the maximum amount that has been received since starting the app.
 - Enable Track Line, change its symbol size and color.
   - [ ] A track line appears initially with symbol color of blue and a symbol size of 4; the symbol size and color updates when a new one is chosen from the palette.
-- Change Duration units to Minutes and set value to 2.
-  - [ ] Up to 5 observations are shown.
-- Modify the duration to different values and verify the observations/track line being updated.
 - Set Track Length amount to `All` (tap and hold the `-` button until you see `All`)
   - [ ] The full history of observations and/or length of the track line is shown (since connecting to the feed)
 - In Message Feeds, select `Friendly Tracks - Land`.